spacemeshos/docs/docs/experimental/node-split.md

 There are no protocol related changes in the node split implementation.
 A node split relaese is compatible with the devnet/testnet and with the specified go-spacemesh version mentioned in the release notes of the node split release.

 Currently we're relaesing node split as `node-split-{semver-here}` and go-spacemesh compatibility will be mentioned in the release notes of the node split release.

+### Migration from node to node-split setup

+Assuming that you're currently running **put here info about how to migrate**

+### Where is the UI

+As mentioned previously there is next-gen UI called smesher-app fully open sourced and available on Github.
+You can find it here: https://github.com/spacemeshos/smesher-app

+Anyone can run that UI as it only requires a browser and a connection to the node split.

+For the easiness we're hosting the publicly available instance at http://smesher-beta.spacemesh.network it does NOT communicate with ANY servers other than the ones that you specify.
+It talks to your local apis only.